-The following new resources are available for patients seeking or providers offering treatment for opioid use disorder (OUD):
+The following resources are available for patients seeking or providers offering treatment for opioid use disorder (OUD):

 Department of Health and Human Services Resources